-- When starting a new communication project, always ask yourself: 'Could this communication or marketing project have potential negative consequences for any children?"
+- When starting a new communication project, always ask yourself: 'Could this communication or marketing project have potential negative consequences for any children?'
 If there is any doubt, review the project and make changes as appropriate. - Focus on group images or stories rather than on individual ones that would single out a child and thus increase his/her vulnerability.
-There will be no linking of an image of an individual to a specific story; instead, you can use a group photo.
 Inform children and their parents/caregivers/guardians about the purpose of filming, photography, or interviewing, and ask adults for their written consent.
 Consent is not needed for individuals in the background of a photo or video who are not readily identifiable, but as a general rule it is always recommended to ask people if they agree to a photograph being taken. - Children involved in photographs must always feel in control.
 Filming, photographing or interviewing must conclude immediately if the child wishes or appears uncomfortable or distressed.
 A child must be aware they can stop at any time.
 Children are not to be interviewed alone; they must be accompanied by a trusted adult of their choosing.
-Discuss your questions with the child's parents/caregivers/ guardians before asking them in local language or of their choosing. - Language used verbally or in written form must not degrade, victimize, exploit or shame a child and Portraits should not allow viewers to identify that child by name, location, etc. In all forms of media, children should always be dressed appropriately and should never be depicted in any poses that could be interpreted as sexually provocative.
-Photos or footage of naked children should never be taken; if done so inadvertently, all copies must be immediately deleted. - An interview will always be conducted in a place where the child feels familiar or comfortable, such as in their home. will avoid questions that risk causing distress, victimizing, or stigmatizing the child.
-No politically sensitive questions may be asked, as discussing such topics may place ourselves or the team at risk.
+Discuss your questions with the child's parents/caregivers/ guardians before asking them in local language or of their choosing. - Language used verbally or in written form must not degrade, victimize, exploit or shame a child and should not allow viewers to identify that child by name, location, etc. In all forms of media, children should always be dressed appropriately and should never be depicted in any poses that could be interpreted as sexually provocative.
+Photos or footage of naked children should never be taken; if done so inadvertently, all copies must be immediately deleted. - File text, photo, and video materials with care to ensure the identities of children interviewed are protected.
+External journalists, photographers or film crews must be given our Child Protection policy and sign their commitment to it.
+External materials should state: "Names of the children and their parents/ caregivers/guardians have been changed, and photographs are not those of the children mentioned in the story.
+All children have given permission for (company name) to use and share their images and stories."
+Whenever possible, send an example of the published materials to the local company representative so they can share it with the children and adults who have been portrayed.